Poppo Yaki: Niigata’s Favorite Bread-like Brown Cake Sticks

 Today, I went on a day trip to “Matsunoyama Onsen (松之山温泉)” to enjoy its hot spring bath.

-On the way home from the spa facility, I enjoyed these bread-like stick cakes, Poppoyaki, which is made by baking the mixture of soft flour, brown sugar, water, carbonic acid, and alum that have been mixed and baked.
+On the way home from the spa facility, I enjoyed these bread-like stick cakes Poppoyaki, a specialty of the northern regions of Niigata made from soft flour, brown sugar, water, carbonic acid, and alum that have been mixed and baked.

 Where to Buy

-(Reference page : Wikipedia ぽっぽ焼き )
+(Reference Page: Wikipedia ぽっぽ焼き )